Read Yourself Raw: Origin

-One unique characteristic of both Read Yourself Raw and Raw is that it is difficult even for the editor himself, Art Spiegelman, to define the magazine and who its intended audience is for.
+One shared characteristic of Read Yourself Raw and Raw is that it is difficult for the editor, Art Spiegelman, to define the magazine and its intended audience.
 He says in Read Yourself Raw:

-And Francoise Mouly defines her editorial decisions for Raw as:
+Françoise Mouly defines her editorial decisions for Raw as:

 As a reader flips through the pages, they are exposed to design and art that set itself apart from other comics and magazines published during the 1980s.
 From the outset, both Raw and Read Yourself Raw stand out on the newsstand or bookshelves.
-Both book’s oversized format is printed on intricate, die-cut covers of which some were hand-ripped and re-tape that speaks to its high production values, and attention to detail.
+Both book's oversized format is printed on intricate, die-cut covers of which some were hand-ripped and re-tape that speaks to its high production values, and attention to detail.
 Read Yourself Raw also includes recreations of the bubble-gum cards was stapled into the original issues.
-These many handmade interventions and special inserts characterizes Mouly’s intention to challenge “the prejudice against comics as toilet literature, that they should be printed only on newsprint and disposable.”
-Instead, both Raw and Read Yourself Raw promote the idea of comics being a unique, collectible product.
-Spigelman and Mouly published the innovative comic works that explored new ground through experimentation, self-expression, and artistic exploration in a striking avant-garde, messy, and neoexpressionist comic styles in both art and story.
+These many handmade interventions and special inserts characterizes Mouly's intention to challenge “the prejudice against comics as toilet literature, that they should be printed only on newsprint and disposable.”